-Deeply surprising mastery of the first artisans: even guns Bronze Age copper alloy melted, while in a special decorated and decorated.
-The hall can also be seen in the form of plain figures of sacred animals, busts of plaster, glass and ivory.
-Many Mycenaean artifacts such as pottery cup with elegant thin handle, which applied simple ornament.
-About the Bronze Age and of the Hellenistic era can be judged only on archeological finds, as written evidence has survived.
-In addition to local Limassol exhibits include artifacts found and brought from Amathus and Kourion, for example, there are 6 amphorae dating 2300 BC.
+Deeply surprised by the skill of the first artisans: even the tools of the bronze period were melted from the alloy of copper, while in a special way decorated and decorated.
+In this room you can also see simple figures in the form of sacred animals, busts of plaster, glassware and ivory.
+Many Mycenaean exhibits, such as a clay cup with a delicate thin handle, on which a simple ornament is applied.
+About the times of the Bronze Age and the Hellenistic era can be judged only by archaeological findings, since written evidence is not preserved.
+In addition to local Limassol exhibits, there are artifacts found and brought from Amathus and Curio, for example, there are 6 amphoras dating back to 2300 BC.

 In the second room as exhibits act decorations come to us from 1700 BC, as well as Roman coins and even antique razors.

-The most valuable finds, which include the statue of the Egyptian god Bes and the statue of Artemis found in Amathus, exhibited in the third room of the museum.
-Here the surviving fragments of other divine statues.
-A huge statue of the Egyptian god of fertility - Besa - was found on the Amathus area, she is mute evidence that the pagan deities had their admirers and the period of Roman rule.
-Archaeological finds suggest that the culture of Cyprus, despite the isolation of geographic location, influenced by other civilizations, such as Greek and Egyptian.
+The most valuable finds, including the statue of the Egyptian god Bes and the statue of Artemis, discovered in Amathus, are exhibited in the third hall of the museum.
+Here are the surviving fragments of other divine statues.
+A huge statue of the Egyptian fertility god - Besa - was found in the square of the ancient city of Amathus, it is a mute confirmation that pagan deities had their admirers also during the Roman rule.
+Archaeological finds indicate that the culture of Cyprus, despite the isolation of geographical location, influenced and other civilizations, for example, Greek and Egyptian.

 Address: Intersection of Lord Vyronos (Lordou Vyronos) and Kanikos (Kannigcos), in the northern part of the city park.